PascalKuehnold/library-app/frontend/react-library/src/Readme.md

-# Here a lib folder with a octaConfig.ts file is needed
+# A lib folder with a octaConfig.ts file is needed

 ```
 export const oktaConfig = {